-We mentioned earlier that the top panel contains three menu headers.
+There are three menu headers in the top panel.
 Let's take a look at those menus in a bit more detail, starting with the Applications menu.

 Accessories

 The Accessories sub-menu has many programs that are suited for productivity, including Calculator and Tomboy Notes.
 Other programs in Accessories include the CD/DVD Creator, gedit text editor (similar to Windows Notepad and OS X's TextEdit), Search for Files (we'll discuss that later), and Take Screenshot, which allows you to take a picture of your desktop screen.